Longannn/MapReduce/README.md

 While there were channels producing large amounts of trending videos as illustrated in the bar chart above, most YouTube channels (around 5848 channels) have produced only one trending video.
 The number of YouTube channels producing more than one trending video drops drastically, indicating the difficulty for YouTube channels to consistently produce videos that appeal to large audience crowds to become trending.

 ### Analysis 4
+What are the top categories of YouTube trending videos in different countries?

 <p align="center">
   <img src="output/visualization/a4plot.png" height="1000">
 </p>